peppone93/42_InTheShadow_public/README.md

 A test mode will take the player on a path where all the puzzles are unlocked.
 The game must be played with a mouse only.
 To differentiate the rotation and the movement, you can combine the mouse click with a keyboard key.
-The shadow validation management must beneither too demanding, nor too permissive.
+The shadow validation management must be neither too demanding, nor too permissive.
 Objects must move smoothly.

 __Realized options:__